CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

     ![](media/arcsqlindirportl.png "Confirm")

-1. Now you will see some basic information about the Azure Arc enabled SQL Managed Instance.
+1. Now you will see some basic information about the Azure Arc-enabled SQL Managed Instance.

     ![](media/arcindirsdjsd.png "Confirm")